- Découvertes

 - In a skillet, heat the olive oil over medium heat.

-- Add the onions and cook until translucent.
+- Add the onions and cook until they become translucent.

 - Add the sugar, balsamic vinegar, mustard, salt, and pepper.
 Mix well.

-- Reduce heat and simmer for about 20 minutes, until the mixture becomes thick and syrupy.
+- Reduce the heat and let simmer for about 20 minutes, until the mixture thickens and becomes syrupy.
 Set aside.

 Preparation of the tartlets: